davidchesnut/sp-general-docs/docs/how-to-create-an-external-list-using-an-odata-data-source-in-sharepoint-2013.md

 ---
-title: How to: Create an external list using an OData data source in SharePoint 2013 ms.prod: SHAREPOINT ms.assetid: 601fbfce-a0c6-43dd-8398-540d094c083c
+title: How to Create an external list using an OData data source in SharePoint 2013 ms.prod: SHAREPOINT ms.assetid: 601fbfce-a0c6-43dd-8398-540d094c083c
 ---